 Examine the Business

-• Examine the job description: Become familiar with the role’s particular requirements and responsibilities.
+- Examine the job description to become familiar with the role’s specific requirements and responsibilities.

 Examine Salesforce Concepts

-• Review essential ideas: Go over the foundational concepts of Salesforce, such as fields, relationships, security, automation, and development.
+- Review essential ideas: Review the foundational concepts of Salesforce, including fields, relationships, security, automation, and development.

 Practice Interviews